confluentinc/ksql/docs/developer-guide/ksqldb-clients/java-client.md

 Query properties can be passed as an optional second argument.
 For more information, see the [client API reference](TODO).

-By default, push queries return results starting from the beginning of the stream or table.
+By default, push queries return only newly arriving rows.
+To start from the beginning of the stream or table, set the `auto.offset.reset` property to `earliest`.
-To start from the end and receive only newly arriving rows, set the `auto.offset.reset` property to `latest`.

 ### Asynchronous Usage ###